Lumpectomy – The Procedure

 Lymphedema is a condition where fluid collects in the arm (or other area such as the hand, fingers, chest or back), causing it to swell.
 Today, lymphedema is not common.
 If it does occur, it usually develops within 3 years of breast surgery .

-Learn more about the management of surgery-related pain.
+Learn about the management of surgery-related pain.

 Women may choose lumpectomy over mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.

-However, lumpectomy will change the look of the breast.
+However, lumpectomy may change the look of the breast.
 Because some tissue is removed, the breast may be smaller and firmer.
 There will be a scar and some numbness.
 Ask your health care provider about products that might help reduce the appearance of the scar.

 When mastectomy may be a better option